-The Mormons Could've Saved Us
+Jeff Flake Could've Saved Us.
+He Didn't.

 The White House is in chaos and the U.S.’s global status has been in a freefall since Trump’s election.
 Senator Jeff Flake (R-AZ) is getting a lot of attention for speaking out against Trump and his own party’s contributions to the degradation of our institutions and politics.
 And kudos to him for speaking truth to power.
 But Flake has been a senator since 2012.
 He got elected with an assist from the GOP’s anti-Obama fervor that he now questions.
 Where was Flake in 2016, before the election?

 Flake is a Mormon (a member of The Church of Jesus Christ of Latter-day Saints).
 Mormons have largely voted Republican since the 1970s.
-Typically, they vote for the Republican presidential candidate at a rate of roughly 75% — and that rate spiked to 85% when Mitt Romney ran for president in 2012.
+Typically, they vote for the Republican presidential candidate at a rate of roughly 75 percent — and that rate spiked to 85 percent when Mitt Romney ran for president in 2012.
 (Romney’s a Mormon too.)

 But Mormons didn’t like Trump in 2016.
 Romney spoke out forcefully against Trump’s candidacy in March.
 Evan McMullin (also Mormon) launched an anti-Trump third-party bid for the presidency.
 The New Yorker credited Mormons for saving the Never Trump movement.
 And some polls showed Trump might lose Utah (the most Mormon-heavy state) — which hasn’t been purple since 1968.